strukturart/feedolin/README.md

 Feedolin is an RSS / Atom reader and podcast player.
 It is intended for users who already use an rss reader client and want to read their feeds on a kaios device. the list of subscribed websites / podcasts is managed locally or online in an opml.

-## RSS/Atom reader and Podcastplayer for KaiOs
+## RSS/Atom/Mastodon reader and Podcastplayer for KaiOs

 - read you favorit rss/atom feeds
 - stream your podcasts
 - show youtube/soundcloud channels
-- read mastodon publice timeline
+- read mastodon publice & home timeline
 - listen spotify->rss podcasts
 - read reddit.com ->rss
 - open rss feedlink